ryzenpay/ownitall/README.md

 # documentation
 all there currently is, is the automated javadoc documentation: https://ryzenpay.github.io/ownitall/

+## YoutubeDL
+install youtubedl from the official repository: https://github.com/ytdl-org/youtube-dl
+save the executable path and provide it when needed

 ## LastFM
 to get the best data possible, everything is checked with lastFM
 to get a last FM api key follow their documentation: https://www.last.fm/api/authentication